-How big do tigers grow?
-How much do they weigh?
-How fast can they run?
+How big do tigers grow? \\\\\\How much do they weigh? \\\\\\How fast can they run?

-How much land door a male tiger need to survive?
-How much land does a male tiger need to survive?
+How would love do so a week time was a day a win in 2 How much land does a male tiger need to survive?
 At what age do tiger cubs leave their mothers?
 Now read the passage carefully and answer these questions.
 Write down two reasons why tigers are hunted.
 What is the author's main purpose in writing this article?
-Tick your answer. to give readers interesting information about tigers to persuade readers to help the world's tiger population to explain to readers why the world's tiger population is endangered to explain to readers why the world's tiger population is endangered Why have tigers lost so much of their habitat?
+Tick your answer. to give readers interesting information about tigers to persuade readers to help the world's tiger population to explain to readers why the world's tiger population is endangered Why have tigers lost so much of their habitat?
 Why do you think tigers are hunted?
 Why is it so difficult to preserve the wild tiger population?
-Willy is it so difficult to preserve the wild tiger population.
-Which of the following statements is an opinion?
+Willy is it so difficult to preserve the wild tiger population: Aurace - Which of the following statements is an opinion?
 Tigers can grow up to eleven feet long.
 Saving the wild tiger population is important.Humans have endangered the world's wild tiger population.
 Which of the following best defines the term "re-wild" as used in the last paragraph of the article? to preserve animals by keeping them in zoos to bring animals born in zoos back to nature Explain the meaning of the idiom "fetch a pretty penny".
 Which of the following is most clearly based on information in the article?
 Efforts to save tigers have had some success, but there are many obstacles.
 Efforts to save tigers have failed in the past, but there is reason to continue trying.
 Efforts to save tigers have been so successful that they are no longer endangered.